 - 1. Overview.
-The WTC Jbb Creation and Retention program offers grants loan guarantees and low cost loans to assist firm swith 200 or more employees that were displaced from their workspace for at least one month, as well as other affected firms and firm swilling to create new jobs in the downtown area. - 2.
+The WTC Job Creation and Retention program offers grants to assist firms that commit to retaining at least 200 Lower Manhattan employees or increase their Lower Manhattan workforce by at least 75 or more new employees that are also new to New York City. - 2.
 Objective.
-The program is intended to help retain or create 80,000 jobs at assisted businesses and up to an additional 175,000 jobs at businesses and irectly affected by the activities of assisted businesses.
+The program is intended to help retain or create 80,000 jobs at assisted businesses and up to an additional 175,000 jobs at businesses indirectly affected by the activities of assisted businesses.
 Note that businesses assisted by this program will also be eligible for assistance from other ESD programs.
-Consequently, job impacts across program sare not additive. - 3.
-General Conditions The program will provide assistance to businesses in the following situations - (a) Businesses located South of Canal Streetatthe time of the disaster that have remained within lower Manhattan. - (b) Businesses located South of Canal Streetatthe time of the disaster that have temporarily relocated elsewhere because of the disaster. - (c) New York Citybusinesses that suffered significant economic dislocation because substantial numbers of their major customers were businesses south of Canal Street. - (d) Businessesseeking to locate new operations and create new jobs in lower Manhattan.
-Assistance will enhance the cost-competitiveness of lower Manhattan location decisions, but will not be used to pirate em ployment from other states - 4.
-Number of Employees Assistance will be offered to firm semploying 200 or more. - 5.
-Date of Commitment Assistance maybe made available to businesses that made commitments after September 11th, 2001 and not later than December 31, 2004.
-ESD and EDC may extend the period of availability if funding is available at the end of the period. - 6 Period of Commitment.
-Assisted companies will be required to maintain jobs in New York City for a minimum of seven years

-- 7. Assistance.
+Consequently, job impacts across programs are not additive. - 3.
+General Conditions.
+The program will provide assistance to businesses in the following situations: - (a) Businesses located South of Canal Street at the time of the disaster that have remained within lower Manhattan. - (b) Businesses located South of Canal Street at the time of the disaster that have temporarily relocated elsewhere because of the disaster. - (c) New York City businesses that suffered significant economic dislocation because substantial numbers of their major customers were businesses south of Canal Street. - (d) Businesses seeking to locate new operations and create new jobs in lower Manhattan.
+Assistance will enhance the cost-competitiveness of lower Manhattan location decisions, but will not be used to pirate employment from other states. - 4.
+Number of Employees.
+Assistance will be offered to firms retaining at least 200 Lower Manhattan jobs or creating at least 75 or more new Lower Manhattan jobs that are new to New York City. - 5.
+Date of Commitment.
+Assistance may be made available to businesses that made commitments after September 11th, 2001 and not later than December 31, 2011. - 6.
+Period of Commitment.
+Assisted companies will be required to maintain jobs in New York City for a minimum of ten years. - 7.
+Assistance.
 Decisions as to whether to provide assistance and how much to offer will be evaluated on an individual case basis based upon an assessment of the economic value of the project to New York City, risk, location and size of workforce.
-In addition, there will be assistance for projects for the adaptive reuse of available space to meet the needs of firms with specialized requirements in industries offering substantial job creation potential to the area south of Canal Street. - 8.
-Add itional Assistance.
-Add itional assistance will be offered to firm sthat relocate in lower Manhattan and contribute to the rebuilding of the business community there. - 9.
+In addition, there will be assistance for projects for the adaptive reuse of available space to meet the needs of firms with specialized requirements in industries offering substantial job creation potential to the area south of Canal Street.

+- 8. Additional Assistance.
+Additional assistance will be offered to firms that relocate in lower Manhattan and contribute to the rebuilding of the business community there. - 9.
 Projected Total Cost of Program.
-ESD's Action Plans allocate \$170m illion to the WTC .bb Creation and Retention program.
-An additional \$150m illion is being allocated to the program by LMDC through this Partial Action Plan, bringing the total program fund to \$320 m illion.
+ESD's Action Plans allocate \$170 million to the WTC Job Creation and Retention program.
+An additional \$143 million is allocated to the program by LMDC through this amended Partial Action Plan, bringing the total program fund to \$313 million.
+An initial Partial Action Plan approved by HUD on November 22, 2002 allocated \$150 million of LMDC funds to the JCRP program with a combined ESD and LMDC total allocation of \$220 million.
+An amended plan was approved by HUD on July 11, 2007 reducing the LMDC allocation to \$143 million and the combined ESD and LMDC total allocation to \$313 million.